Vibhu-Agarwal/Vibhu-Agarwal/README.md

 <br/>

 - 👨‍💻 **I'm open to new opportunities** and can start working full-time from January 2022.
-  (after I complete my Dual - Bachelors & Masters course this year)
 <!--- 😄 Pronouns: ...-->
 <!--- ⚡ Fun fact: ... ...-->